 Regular eye tests are vital for early diagnosis as many eye conditions may be symptom-free for some time.

-If someone is longsighted then they often find it difficult to see things at close range, causing eye strain and blur.
+If someone is long-sighted they often find it difficult to see things very close, causing eye strain and blur.

-If someone is shortsighted they often find it difficult to see things that are far away.
+If someone is short-sighted they often find it difficult to see things further away.

-Spots or floaters are small specks or particles in the fluid of the eye (vitreous) that become noticeable when they move in your line of sight.
+Spots or floaters are small particles in the ‘jelly’ or liquid part of the eye (known as the vitreous) that become noticeable when they move in your line of sight.

 This eye disease causes the nerve fibres at the back of the eye to slowly die, which eventually leads to vision loss and blindness.